This section describes how to use the Video Viewer app to view image sequences and provides information about configuring the Video Viewer app.

 Open new Image Tool window for each export check box — Opens a new Image Viewer for each exported frame.

 |Tools||Pixel Region||Select the Enabled check box to include the Pixel Region tool in the Video Viewer app (the default).|

 |Tools||Image Navigation Tools||Select the Enabled check box to include the zoom and pan tools in the Video Viewer app (the default).|

 |Tools||Instrumentation Sets||Select the Enabled check box to include instrumentation sets in the Video Viewer app.
 Provides a way to save your current configuration.|

 To save your configuration settings for future use, select File > Configuration Set > Save as.

-By default, the Video Viewer uses the configuration settings
+By default, the Video Viewer uses the configuration settings from the file

 To decrease or increase the playback rate, select Frame Rate from the Playback menu, or use the keyboard shortcut T. The Frame Rate dialog box displays the frame rate of the source, lets you change the rate at which the Video Viewer app plays the image sequence or video, and displays the actual playback rate.
 The playback rate is the number of frames the Video Viewer processes per second.